mbauman/mbauman.github.io/research/index.md

-# Papers, Presentations, and Posters
+# Papers, Presentations, Posters, and other Published activities

 {{researchitems}}